dinesh-bay/Playwright_python_UI_e2e_project/README.md

 ## Author

-**Your Name**
+**Dinesh Gujarathi**

-Test Automation Engineer with experience in building scalable test frameworks and implementing best practices in quality engineering.
+Test Automation Engineer with experience in building scalable test frameworks with Tricentis Tosca and Playwright and implementing best practices in quality engineering.

+For more, here is my LinkedIn - www.linkedin.com/in/dineshgujarathi

 ---